What does re-rendering mean in React?

 Re-rendering occurs in the following scenarios:

-- When a component's state changes using
+- When a component's state changes via a

-- When a component receives new props from its parent component
+- When a component receives new props from its parent

 The re-rendering process